 Commentary: Active government oversight has reduced Singapore's income inequality

-Singapore's income inequality seems to have improved over the past 17 years.
+Singapore's income inequality has narrowed over the past 17 years.
 But this is largely a product of government intervention in the form of taxes and transfers, argues OCBC's Selena Ling.

 This is a subject the Singapore Government has long been working to address.
 Over the past decade, it has introduced a series of measures that have improved our Gini coefficient, the most commonly used statistic to measure the income distribution among a country’s residents.
 Just as importantly, Singapore has made strides in other measures of inequality, paving the way for its citizenry to, as our Budget 2017 prescribes, “move forward together”.